 Your Opt-Out Rights

-Opting Out of the Infofree.com Database.
-You may contact us to send an email to us to opt out.
+Opting Out of the Infofree Database.
+You may opt out by contacting us through email.
 If you do so, please include the following information: (a) first and last name, and (b) current address.
 We also recommend that you provide us with other addresses you have lived at in the past five years, which may help us to opt you out even if we have not yet acquired your current address information.
-If you decide to opt out in this way, we will stop using data in DatabaseUSA’s proprietary database to help our customers send or tailor ads and content to you, including through email, direct mail or online display marketing.
-(It usually takes us between 30 to 60 days to process this opt out through all of our databases.)
-Doing so will not opt you out of our customers’ or our partners’ databases, only data in Infofree.com’s own database – so other companies that we work with may still send ads, offers and content to you.
+If you decide to opt-out in this way, we will stop using data in DatabaseUSA’s proprietary database to help our customers send or tailor ads and content to you, including through email, direct mail or online display marketing (it usually takes 30 to 60 days to process opt out requests through all of our databases).
+Doing so will not opt you out of our customers’ or our partners’ databases, only data in Infofree’s own database – so other companies that we work with may still send ads, offers and content to you.

 International Users, EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Framework

-Infofree.com recognizes the EU-U.S. Privacy Shield and Swiss-US Privacy Shield Framework (collectively, “Privacy Shield Framework”) as the European Union’s General Data Protection Regulation.
-Infofree.com does not collect or use any personal data from the European Union and therefore has not pursued self-certification to the Privacy Shield Framework.
+Infofree recognizes the EU-U.S. Privacy Shield and Swiss-US Privacy Shield Framework (collectively, “Privacy Shield Framework”) as the European Union’s General Data Protection Regulation.
+Infofree does not collect or use any personal data from the European Union and therefore has not pursued self-certification to the Privacy Shield Framework.